Julian Schwermann

 Julian Schwermann (born 8 July 1999) is a German professional footballer who plays as a defensive midfielder for SV Rödinghausen.

 Club career

 Born in Sundern, Schwermann played youth football with TuS Sundern and Borussia Dortmund and senior football with Borussia Dortmund II in the Regionalliga West before signing for SC Verl in the 3.
 Liga in July 2020 after his contract with Borussia Dortmund II expired.

 After leaving Verl in summer 2022, he signed for Regionalliga West club Alemannia Aachen.
+In March 2023, he extended his contract with the club.
+He left Aachen in summer 2025, and signed for Regionalliga West club SV Rödinghausen.

 International career

 Schwermann has represented Germany at under-15, under-16, under-17 and under-18 level.